 5. Wait until the paper towel has absorbed most of the liquid, then turn the paper towel roll up the other way so that the paper towel is wet all the way through.

 6. Remove the cardboard tube from the paper towel roll.
 (Don't forget to recycle or compost it!)

 7. Pull the wipes from the centre of the roll to use.

 - You may need more or less water depending on how thick your paper towel is.

 - Please don't flush these wipes – they'll block your pipes!

-- You can tweak the recipe by adding other ingredients, such as essential oils, aloe vera gel, witch hazel extract, oils such as olive, coconut or sweet almond, vitamin E, herbal tea such as chamomile, etc.
+- You can tweak the recipe by adding other ingredients, such as aloe vera gel, witch hazel extract, oils such as olive, coconut or sweet almond, vitamin E, herbal tea such as chamomile, etc.